btknzn/RelayRacingCode/README.md

 Used OrangePi Zero for our Movement module.

-FOR MORE INFORMATİON, please READ PDF DATA AND LOOK TO POSTER.
+FOR MORE INFORMATİON, please READ WORD Documantation AND LOOK TO POSTER.